srivinod/srivinod.github.io/index.md

 I am a frontend-focused full stack developer with over 12 years of experience delivering enterprise-grade solutions and modern digital products.
 I specialize in **React, Next.js, Ember.js, TypeScript, Node.js**, and scalable UI/UX development.

-I’ve worked with global enterprises (like **Standard Chartered Bank**) as well as smaller organizations, consistently delivering **high-quality solutions ahead of deadlines**.
+I’ve worked with global enterprises (like **Popular Bank App**) as well as smaller organizations, consistently delivering **high-quality solutions ahead of deadlines**.
 My passion lies in **turning ideas into real-world applications** that are fast, secure, and user-friendly.

 I am equally excited to collaborate with **companies, startups, and freelance clients** who are looking for reliable expertise in building modern applications.